DocentEDU/jekyll-website/policies/privacy-policy.md

 When you submit Feedback, it will include information necessary to identify you as a user and to help us identify any problems you are having.
 This includes the website you are on when submitting the Feedback.

-You grant DocentEDU an irrevocable, perpetual, royalty-free right and license to use the anonymous information we collect in any way.
+You grant InsertLearning an irrevocable, perpetual, royalty-free right and license to use the anonymous information we collect in any way.

-DocentEDU does not access your contact information or address book within your mobile device.
-Nor does DocentEDU have any access to any of the personal information or credit card information that you have provided to Apple or Google to register for their services.
+InsertLearning does not access your contact information or address book within your mobile device.
+Nor does InsertLearning have any access to any of the personal information or credit card information that you have provided to Apple or Google to register for their services.